Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - CORS support for frontend integration
 - 50-second timeout protection for AI queries
 - Customizable temperature settings for different prompt types
-- ChromaDB vector search integration with Voyage AI embeddings for intelligent retrieval
+- ChromaDB vector search integration with dual Voyage AI embedding models:
+  - `voyage-3-large` for the main by-laws collection for highest quality retrieval
+  - `voyage-3-lite` for the questions collection used in autocomplete functionality

 ## API Endpoints